What to do in Valletta? The 13 must-see sights in Malta’s capital

 Fort Saint Elmo

 Fort Saint Elmo has witnessed many conflicts throughout its history.
-One of the most significant events was during the Great Siege of Malta in 1565, when it bravely withstood Ottoman attacks for months before falling.
+One of the most significant events was during the Great Siege of Malta in 1565, when it bravely withstood Ottoman attacks for nearly a month before falling.
 This battle is considered a crucial moment in Malta’s history and in the struggle against Ottoman expansion in the Mediterranean.

 Valletta’s fortifications were built after the Great Siege, which makes Fort Saint Elmo one of the oldest buildings in the fortified city.